Tips & Tricks

 ~ Kitten food (We use Hills Science Diet for Kittens dry food).

 ~ A litter box with fresh litter

 ~ Cat toys and a scratching post.

-~ Grooming essentials should include a steel grooming comb, a flea comb to clean the eyes and face (not necessarily for fleas), a curved mat brush, and nail clippers.
+~ Grooming essentials should include a steel grooming comb, a flea comb to clean the eyes and face (not necessarily for fleas), and nail clippers.

 Many general medications, carriers, cages, etc. can be purchased for less online rather than from your vet or retail store.
 Some great sites are...